MediaArea/MediaConch/Timeline.md

 -- Document and release version 2 of sample library
--- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development -- Finalize design and documentation of reporter output formats
+-- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development -- Publish documentation on various workflows and use cases -- Release documentation focused on independent usage, usage in integration -- Finalize design and documentation of reporter output formats

 * October 2015

-* November 2015 - Feburary 2016 is known as the "Re-design" section of Phase 2
+* November 2015 - Feburary 2016 is known as the "Re-Design" section of Phase 2

 * November - December 2015

 -- Prepare and submit final or third Internet-Draft for FFV1 and Matroska and finalize working group plans -- Document and release version 2 of sample library
 -- Participation in a training event for Open Source companies that will take place in Stockholm in December 2015, in connection with the first Prototype Demonstration.
+-- Online public demonstration of project deliverables

 * Jan - Feburary 2016

 -- Submit either 1) working group proposal or 2) proposal for working group consens sponsorship; prepare documentation for transition from Internet-Draft to Standards track
+-- Release report on the outcome of the Re-Design work, including updated timeline for Second Prototype.

 * March 2016 - December 2016 is known as the "Second Prototype" section of Phase 2